TimethyToenails/auto_clicker/README.md

 an auto clicker made in python how to install:
-1. install the requirements (the requirements are in requirements.txt)
+1. install the pyautogui python libary
 2. open autoclicker.py
 3. dosh!!!!!!!!!!!!!!!!!!!